Independent contractor misclassification penalties

 - If your overseas team is large and centralized, you may still face mass misclassification litigation through class-like legal mechanisms.

-Seamless contractor tax and compliance solutions by Payoneer WFM
+Seamless contractor management by Payoneer Workforce Management

 Understanding the risks of independent contractor misclassification penalties is only half the battle; staying compliant while hiring internationally requires the right tools and trusted expertise.

-Thatโs where Payoneer Workforce Managementโs platform comes in.
+That’s where Payoneer Workforce Management’s platform comes in.

-Hereโs how:
+Here’s how:

-Feature | The Payoff |
+| Feature | The Payoff |

-Global Contractor Payments | Pay contractors in 160+ countries and 70 currencies, fast and hassle-free. |
+| Global Contractor Payments | Pay contractors in 160+ countries and 70 currencies, typically fast and with fewer hassles. |

-Local Receiving Accounts | Let contractors get paid in their local currency, straight to their bank. |
+| Local Receiving Accounts | Let contractors get paid in their local currency, straight to their bank. |

-Employer of Record and Agent of Record Services | Offload contracts, benefits, and complianceโPayoneer WFM handles it all. |
+| Employer of Record and Agent of Record Services | Offload contracts, benefits, and compliance, Payoneer Workforce Management helps manage it seamlessly. |

-Compliant Global Payroll | Pay global teams on time and in line with local laws. |
+| Global Payroll | Pay global teams on time and in line with local laws. |

-Worker Classification Tools | Confidently classify workers with built-in tools that follow the IRS and ABC tests. |
+| Worker Classification Tools | Confidently classify workers with our support and tools. |

-If youโre ready to take charge of your workforce, reach out today for a free demo.
+If you’re ready to take charge of your global workforce, reach out today for a free demo.

 Disclaimer